RMerl/asuswrt-merlin/README-merlin.txt

               not query for the DNS entry if there is a 252 option through DHCP, even if it fails to connect to it.

+   - CHANGED: Updated miniupnpd to 1.8.20140523.
    - FIXED: Media server page wouldn't let you enable the iTunes server unless you also enabled DLNA (Asus bug)
    - FIXED: Restricted guests still had access to the router (Asus bug introduced in GPL 4887)
+   - FIXED: 6in4 traffic wasn't bypassing CTF if dualwan mode was either disabled or set to failover mode
+   - FIXED: Single character workgroups were rejected as invalid (Asus bug)
+   - FIXED: Networks with SSIDs containing single quotes would break the client list (Asus bug)
+   - FIXED: Traffic Monitor results are wrong on PPPoE connections (Asus bug) (Patch by pinwing, additional debugging by fantom1)

 374.42_2 (16-May-2014)